 Education: Providing on-site, online and classroom experiences for K – 12 students and beyond.

-The Armstrong Corona campus will become a Queens-based hub for inspiration and learning, economic development and tourism.
+The Armstrong Corona campus is a Queens-based hub for inspiration and learning, economic development and tourism.
 For local neighbors, city, national, and international visitors, the new campus will permanently establish Armstrong’s legacy as one of the most influential figures in American and Global History.